Hypfer/Valetudo/docs/_pages/integrations/home-assistant-integration.md

 '20': bathroom
 ```

-The resulting Homeassistant Service to clean the bathroom, floor and livingroom in this order 2 times would then look like this:
+The resulting call to `mqtt.publish` to clean the bathroom, floor and livingroom in this order 2 times would then look like this:

 ```
 service: mqtt.publish
 data:
-  topic: valetudo/robot/MapSegmentationCapability/clean/set
+  topic: valetudo/JustForDemonstration/MapSegmentationCapability/clean/set
   payload: '{"segment_ids": ["20", "18", "16"], "iterations": 2, "customOrder": true}'
 ```